 Design Notes

 This section addresses any major design considerations for the component that are not already documented publicly or included in the workshop and/or design and plan.
 This content will be most useful during delivery of the workshop and preparation of the design and plan.
-Not all notes will apply to every scenario, so read carefully and exercise good judgement when determining when to apply this guidance.
+Not all notes will apply to every scenario, so read carefully and exercise good judgment when determining when to apply this guidance.

 Use this section to provide the delivery team with any notes that will help them navigate design options with the customer.
 Create whatever subheadings make sense and structure this like a grab bag of topics.
 If your component doesn’t have any relevant design guidance or all design guidance is already published elsewhere, state that under the preceding introduction and delete all subheadings.